harm27/obs-java-client/README.md

 Also it supports all requests that are part of OBS v4.9.0.

-Version 1.4 is targeted to improve the properties generation.
+Version 1.4 is targeted to improve the properties generation and fully support the batch request.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.
 Nightly builds are only available as maven dependency.